Karuma303/Community-Governance/README.md

 ![image](assets/iota_community_treasury.png)

-# IOTA Treasury Governance Info Thread
+# IOTA Treasury Governance Information

 The involved community members hope to give the community in this thread the most recent updates and info on how the IOTA community approaches and develops the upcoming vote for or against a community-controlled governance structure.
 We also hope to inform a broader part of the community about the ongoing discussion and actions and invite everyone to participate and get actively involved in this important topic.

-## General Information and history of the Tokens
+## General Information / History of the Tokens

-With the launch of the Chrysalis Network, the community has been offered the option to decide if unclaimed tokens from the initial crowd sale and some network upgrades in 2017 in which users needed to claim their funds after the upgrade that have not been claimed until today, should be released into a status where the IOTA community takes control over those funds.
+With the launch of [Chrysalis], the IOTA community has been offered the option to decide if unclaimed tokens from the initial crowd sale and some network upgrades in 2017 in which users needed to claim their funds after the upgrade that have not been claimed until today, should be released into a status where the IOTA community takes control over those funds.

 The node operators had two options with the launch of Chrysalis:

-* Choose to keep everything as it was before **(IOTA AS Fork)**
+* Choose to keep everything as it was before **(IOTA AS Fork)**.
 * Give the community the chance to decide the further usage of those funds **(IOTA Chrysalis Mainnet)**.

 Not a single user or node operator has taken the chance of IOTA AS, and so the IOTA community now has two options to choose from and continue.
-Read the details about this topic in the following BlogPosts from IF:
+Read the details about this topic in the following blog posts from IF:

 https://blog.iota.org/unclaimed-tokens-community-treasury-and-iota-as-faq/

 https://blog.iota.org/iota-community-treasury-and-genesis-validation/

-Shortly after the Chrysalis update and those BlogPosts, the IOTA Community in the Discord Server started to discuss this topic intensively, and a vast amount of members have since then been actively involved in the process of developing a solution to give the whole IOTA community a voice and make a vote possible.
+Shortly after the [Chrysalis] update and those blog posts, the IOTA Community in the Discord Server started to discuss this topic intensively, and a vast amount of members have since then been actively involved in the process of developing a solution to give the whole IOTA community a voice and make a vote possible.